 I’m so happy for these two awesome people.
 Congrats to the newlyweds!
 I look forward to sharing more soon. -M

-A week ago, I had the absolute pleasure of photographing Courtney and Josh’s Bozeman Montana Wedding Day celebration.
+A week ago, I had the absolute pleasure of photographing the Countryside Bozeman Montana Wedding of Courtney and Josh.

 I met Courtney and her family a few years back when I photographed her sister Jenny’s wedding celebration here in Bozeman.

-Over the last six months, it’s been great getting to know these two and discovering what they love most about each other and their relationship.
+Over the last six months, it’s been great getting to know these two even more and discovering what they love most about each other and their relationship.

-After getting to know these two this past year and photographing their portrait photographic experience, it was wonderful to see these two lovebirds say their vows and celebrate at their Bozeman Montana Wedding.
+After getting to know these two this past year and photographing their portrait photographic experience, it was wonderful to see these two lovebirds say their vows and celebrate at their countryside Bozeman Montana wedding.

 Surrounded by family and friends, they spent the evening eating great food and dancing the night away.